 McQueen is a daring detective who’s not afraid to speak his mind, even when it comes to complaining about how underfunded his department is.

-If you’re a fan of detective shows and pop culture, you’ll definitely enjoy the onslaught of references to series like Twin Peaks.
+If you’re a devotee of detective shows and pop culture, you’ll certainly enjoy the barrage of references to series like Twin Peaks.

 The Wolf Among Us is a melancholy and gritty detective thriller based on the award-winning Fables DC comic book series written by Bill Willingham.